Immunotherapy Treatment for Allergies

 • your allergic reactions are increasingly severe, or

-• you don’t want to take antihistamines every day for the rest of your life.
+• you don’t want to take antihistamines every day for eternity

 Just like gradually adding chili powder to food over time can train the taste buds to tolerate spicy food, immunotherapy slowly and carefully trains the immune system to tolerate allergenic substances.